a-sit-plus/signum/docs/docs/supreme.md

 In case an attestation challenge is specified, an attestation proof is generated alongside the key.
 On iOS, this requires an Internet connection!
 See also [Attestation](#attestation).

+!!! warning
-**Note:** iOS only supports P-256 keys in hardware!
+    iOS only supports P-256 keys in hardware!
     Yes, this means hardware-backed RSA keys are altogether unsupported on iOS!

 #### JVM